Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning that equips teachers to identify if/when HQIM lesson components are misaligned or absent based on science of reading research.
+• Evidence in the professional learning of equipping teachers to identify if/when HQIM lesson components are misaligned or absent based on science of reading research.

 2 points: